@Nonnull @ParametersAreNonnullByDefault

 For example, an application could access an entry within an archive file

-using a TFile
+using a TFile like this:

 File entry = new TFile("archive.zip/dir/HälloWörld.txt");